bk00119/BEKK/README.md

 - As a user, I want to manage my followees to restrict whos blogs I want to view & interact
 ## Group Feature
 - As a user, I want to form a group to view & edit blogs for a specific category
 - As a user, I want to add and remove group members to form the group

+## Profile Summary
+Detailed summary of profile and all things related to account
+- Create custom profile (bio, introductions, public presence)
+- Ability to modify profile information (i.e., username, name, channels)
+- Overview of followers, following, and channels
+- View past posts
+- Create new posts

 ## Summary / Profile Statistics
 Summary feature offers users a visualization of their activity and achievements within the application.
 This will provide summarized insights into their performance and progress.